Parenting is tough, man

 Of course, as many folks pointed out, that’s a whole shitload of kids for anyone to handle, so who can really blame this poor, tired mom for getting rid of a few while she has the chance?

 In addition to eating their own, the red crab also survives on fallen leaves, seedlings, fruits, and flowers which sounds a lot less Jeffrey Dahmer-type of a diet.
-No judgement, of course.
+No judgment, of course.
 I have two teenagers and regularly envision their heads on a plate myself.
 Parenting is hard for all of us, crabs included.

 The red crab make an epic mass migration from the rain forest to the sea every year to mate.
 Females then produce eggs and “develop them in burrows for a dozen or so days before releasing them into the sea precisely when high tide turns between the last quarter and new moon.”
 After all that work and what sounds like a scheduling nightmare, it’s no wonder she’s hungry.
 No one wants to mess with a crabby crab.